huangcong12/intellij-mysql-proxy/README.md

 ## intellij-mysql-proxy
-Tool for monitoring code CRUD operations: helps you identify problematic SQL queries and optimize them.
+[Tool for monitoring code CRUD](https://plugins.jetbrains.com/plugin/22655-mysql-proxy): helps you identify problematic SQL and assists you in optimizing it.

 [中文文档](README.zh_CN.md)